February 16, 2017

 By Lisa Petrison

-Mold Avoiders is a Facebook group presented by Paradigm Change.
+Mold Avoiders is a Facebook group and standalone forum presented by Paradigm Change.

-The group has a very specific mission and some specific ways of doing things.
-Therefore, I am asking those who would like to participate in the group to please read this blog post to learn more about the group before posting or commenting in the group.
+It has a very specific mission and some specific ways of doing things.
+Therefore, I am asking those who would like to participate to please read this blog post to learn more about Mold Avoiders before posting or commenting in the Facebook group or forum.

 1. Mold Avoiders has the goal of allowing people who are following the mold-avoidance approach pioneered by Erik Johnson to share their experiences and get their questions answered.

 It is important to be aware that the mold avoidance that is discussed is not the sort of avoidance that mold doctors or mold remediators typically bring up (except in cases when those individuals have learned the details of Erik’s approach and are recommending it).
 Nor is it the kind of mold avoidance that people generally figure out for themselves.

 Rather, the approach is based on the training that Erik Johnson received when he was in the U.S. Army, in order to be able to deal with toxic substances such as nuclear radiation or nerve gas.
 Erik extended that approach to the avoidance of mold-related toxins, which he found to have the same sorts of effects on him in minute quantities that the Army had informed him that other toxic substances might have.

 Approaching the avoidance of mold-related toxins in this rigorous way allowed Erik to go from desperately sick with chronic fatigue syndrome to climbing mountains within six months.
 Many other people who have followed Erik’s approach also have made very impressive gains.

 Erik’s experiences are summarized in the book Back from the Edge, which is currently available for free in PDF format to those who sign up for occasional updates on mold-related topics from Paradigm Change.